Adelaide: Before European settlement

+The amount of time Aboriginal people have been living in the area around modern-day Adelaide has been described as "millennia", "tens of thousands of years", "thousands of generations", or "innumerable generations".
+At Hallett Cove Conservation Park in Adelaide's southern suburbs, archaeological evidence of Aboriginal culture has been found dating back 40,000 years.

-The area around modern-day Adelaide was originally inhabited by the Kaurna people, one of many Aboriginal tribes in South Australia.
-The city and parklands area also known as Tarntanya, Tandanya (now the short name of Tandanya National Aboriginal Cultural Institute), Tarndanya or Tarndanyangga (now the dual name for Victoria Square in the Kaurna language).
+The area was originally inhabited by the Kaurna people, one of many Aboriginal tribes in South Australia.
+The city and parklands area also known as Tarndanyangga, (Note: A dual name for Victoria Square in the Kaurna language) Tandanya, (Note: Presently the shortened name of Tandanya National Aboriginal Cultural Institute) Tarndanya or Tarntanya.
 The name means 'male red kangaroo rock', referring to a rock formation on the site that has now been destroyed.

 The surrounding area was an open, grassy plain with patches of trees and shrubs, which had been managed by hundreds of generations.
 Kaurna country encompassed the plains stretching north and south of Tarntanya, as well as the wooded foothills of the Mt Lofty Ranges.
 The River Torrens was known as the Karrawirra Pari (Red Gum forest river).
 About 300 Kaurna populated the Adelaide area, and were referred to by the settlers as the Cowandilla.

 The more than 20 local clans across the plain lived seminomadic lives, with extensive mound settlements where huts were built repeatedly over centuries and a complex social structure, including a class of sorcerers separated from regular society.

-Within a few decades of European settlement of South Australia, Kaurna culture was almost completely lost.
-The last speaker of Kaurna language died in 1929.
+Within a few decades of European settlement of South Australia, Kaurna culture was almost completely lost, with the last speaker of Kaurna language having died in 1929.
 Extensive documentation by early missionaries and other researchers has enabled a modern revival of both, which has included a commitment by local and state governments to rename or include Kaurna names for many local places.